-Hydrogen oxygen fuel cell question (A level chemistry)Watch
+Hydrogen oxygen fuel cell question (A level chemistry)Watch this thread

 'electrodes are named contrary to electrodes in electrolysis reactions' but in the diagram it doesn't seem so because reduction is still at cathode and oxidation at anode (so the cathode remains negative?).
 Also, assuming the cathode is still negative (thus attracting the protons) why are electrons moving towards it?